jaimemanriquezr/ssf-ch-stokes/README.md

-# Simulation of Slow Sand Filters with a Convection-Reaction-Cahn--Hilliard-Stokes model
+# SSF simulation using a Convection-Reaction-Cahn--Hilliard-Stokes model

 ## Exporting figures